yemiOdetola/yemiOdetola/readme.md

 </p>

-- 🔭 Bringing ideas to life with Javascript
+- 🔭 Bringing ideas to life
-- ⭐️ Striving to level up my backend skills.
-I'm open to collaborating on open-source projects and interesting ideas.
+- ⭐️ I'm open to collaborating on open-source projects and interesting ideas.
 - 💬 Got Questions? - Ask me about anything!